 Here is a related news article.

-It was reported that Financial Supervisory Service(FSS) of Korea had signed a MOU on Government Guarantees of Banks’ External Debt with 18 domestic banks on November 14.
+It was reported that Financial Supervisory Service(FSS) of South Korea had signed a MOU on Government Guarantees of Banks’ External Debt with 18 domestic banks on November 14.
 The MOU was comprised of Part 1 on “Government guarantees of banks’ external debt” and Part 2 on “Extending support to the real economy and management rationalization”.
 SC First Bank Korea and Citibank Korea signed only Part 2 of the MOU with the FSS.

 The MOU is to increase credit lines by improving foreign-currency liquidity, move forward with the disposition of non-core foreign-denominated assets, and diversify sources of banks’ foreign liquidity.
 Contingency plans were also included to prevent risk to the guarantee.

 To provide relief to holders of household debt, the maturity date and the interest-only and payment-option will be extended.
-Borrowers wanting to convert their variable interest rate loans to fixed will have their e Continue reading
+Borrowers wanting to convert their variable interest rate loans to fixed will have their e (more…)

-Last week, Korean government announced that it would initiate reviewing process for the approval of KEB sale soon.
-Interestingly enough, today it was reported also that before the government’s announcement, Lone Star Fund had sent an official letter to Korean government regarding government’s approval issue on the long-waited sale of Korea Exchange Bank(KEB) from Lone Star Fund to HSBC bank.
-Lone Star Fund and HSBC had entered into the stock purchase agreement and the deadline of the agreement is coming on the end of this July.
-It was reported that Lone Star Fund stated in that problematic letter that if the Korean government kept delaying the approval, the fund would file a lawsuit domestically and internationally against Korean government for the compensation of damages by the sale’s deferment(here is a news article).
+Last week, the Korean government announced that it would initiate a reviewing process for the approval of the KEB sale soon.
+Interestingly enough, today it was reported also that before the government’s announcement, Lone Star Fund had sent an official letter to the Korean government regarding the government’s approval issue on the long-waited sale of Korea Exchange Bank(KEB) from Lone Star Fund to HSBC bank.
+Lone Star Fund and HSBC had entered into the stock purchase agreement and the deadline of the agreement is coming at the end of this July.
+It was reported that Lone Star Fund stated in that problematic letter that if the Korean government kept delaying the approval, the fund would file a lawsuit domestically and internationally against the Korean government for the compensation of damages by the sale’s deferment(here is a news article).

 Today just a few hours ago, the Seoul High Court sentenced partly not guilty to the head of U.S. private equity fund Lone Star’s South Korean operations (Lone Star Advisory Korea).

 Last February Seoul Central District Court had sentenced all guilty and had detained Mr. Paul Yoo, the head of Lone Star Advisory Korea, for stock rigging and misappropriation charges.
-Also the court had ordered Korea Exchange Bank and LSF-KEB Holdings SCA, a Belgium-based unit which holds Lone Star’s stake in KEB, to pay 25 billion won ($26.50 million) each in fines, saying both secured unfair profits as a result of the stock-rigging.
+Also, the court had ordered Korea Exchange Bank and LSF-KEB Holdings SCA, a Belgium-based unit that holds Lone Star’s stake in KEB, to pay 25 billion won ($26.50 million) each in fines, saying both secured unfair profits as a result of the stock-rigging.

-The defendants all had appealed and the Seoul Court today reversed and amended the lower court’s ruling, saying “as the Lone Star Fund did actually discuss a capital decrease in meeting of board of directors, there had been no falsehood in its reporting of possible capital decrease to the public and therefore no stock price manipulating”.
+The defendants all had appealed and the Seoul Court today reversed and amended the lower court’s ruling, saying “as the Lone Star Fund did actually discuss a capital decrease in a meeting of the board of directors, there had been no falsehood in its reporting of possible capital decrease to the public and therefore no stock price manipulating”.